 - What is a PCP?
 A PCP is a doctor who oversees all of your care. - What types of providers may act as a PCP?
 Can a specialist be a PCP?
 Pediatricians, Family/General Practitioners, Internal Medicine, Obstetricians/Gynecologists, Registered Nurse Practitioners, Physician Assistant (under the supervision of a physician), and Advanced Registered Nurse Practitioners (ARNP) can all serve as your PCP.
-Specialists can be your PCP for special needs upon request.
+Specialists n healthy families.
+Member Handbook 30 can be your PCP for special needs upon request.
 Contact Member Services for more information.